kdrag0n/fastboot.js/README.md

 # fastboot.js

-fastboot.js is an implementation of the [fastboot](https://android.googlesource.com/platform/system/core/+/master/fastboot/README.md) protocol in JavaScript.
+fastboot.js is an implementation of the Android [fastboot](https://android.googlesource.com/platform/system/core/+/master/fastboot/README.md) protocol in JavaScript.
 It runs in web browsers by using the [WebUSB](https://wicg.github.io/webusb/) API, which is currently supported by Chrome.

 ## Why?